adithya976/DDS-S1-T15-AirTrafficControl/README.md

   ![image](https://github.com/user-attachments/assets/240a793a-cd5b-4d06-8e10-f36563ebce8b)

- 1. Initial Inputs (Start)
+ ###  Initial Inputs (Start)

   The process begins with the system receiving inputs from two different sources, depending on whether the aircraft is landing or taking off.
 Landing:      The system gets inputs from a radar that detects an aircraft approaching for landing.
 Takeoff:       The plane sends a signal indicating it’s ready to take off.
 This includes the gate number.
 Simultaneously, weather conditions are monitored to ensure it is safe for either landing or takeoff.

-2. Landing Process
+ ### Landing Process
   Flight Detection using Radar
   Once a flight is detected, the system receives data from multiple sensors aboard the plane, such as  speed, range, height, fuel level, and emergency status.
    Weather data is also gathered from the ATC.
-Minimization of Errors Using Majority Voting Circuit
+  Mnimization of Errors Using Majority Voting Circuit
 •	Logic Gate: Majority Voting Circuit (involves AND and OR gates).
    To ensure accurate input data, a majority voting circuit is used.
 This circuit minimizes the impact of faulty sensor readings.
    For instance, if three sensors are measuring the plane’s speed and two report a speed of 300 knots while one reports 310 knots, the system will choose the majority value.